olofhagsand/grideye_agent/README.md

 ### 3.7 Full grideye run

-When completed, the grideye plugin is compiled into a loadable module:
+The grideye plugin is compiled into a loadable module:
-'grideye_http.so.1', installed under /usr/local/lib/grideye and the grideye_agent is restarted:
+'grideye_http.so.1', and installed under /usr/local/lib/grideye and the grideye_agent is restarted:

 ```
    sudo systemctl restart grideye_agent.service
 ```

-And the new metrics appears in the grideye controller, for plotting, alarming and analysis.
+The new metrics appears in the grideye controller, for plotting, alarming and analysis.

 ## 4. Licenses